grannycart/by-sound-alone/index.md

 But rest assured, whatever genre it is, it is also a page-turner full of exciting submarine action!
 (At least after you get past the first few pages.)

-### Tell me more
+### Tell me even more
 * [FAQ](content/FAQ): (Much) more info.
 * [Submarine diagrams](content/diagrams-download.html): Standalone reference diagrams pdf of the protagonist submarines in the novel.
 * [About the author](content/about-the-author) (I promise you will be disappointed.)
 * [3 things to do if you enjoyed the book](content/what-to-do-if-you-enjoyed-the-book)
-* [Read a "preview"](content/preview) Not an excerpt or summary, a series of slices to give you a feel for the book.
-(Does it being with "In a world"?
+* [Read a "preview"](content/preview) Not an excerpt or summary, but a series of slices to give you a feel for the book.
+(Does it begin with "In a world..."?
 Sure does!)

 ### "Source code" for the novel:
 * [source code](http://github.com/grannycart/by-sound-alone_source/) (it's just markdown)